NageshMandal/Engineering-Notes/README.md

 9. Create a ` PR`
 ## Help

-If you have any issu, please reach out to me at evergreennageshmandal@gmail.com
+If you have any issue, please reach out to me at evergreennageshmandal@gmail.com